ECCO-GROUP/ECCO-v4-Configurations/ECCOv4 Release 4/flux-forced/doc/README_offline_ptracer.md

 The prescribed model circulation and mixing parameters are 7-day means from ECCO V4r4.
 The fields includes velocity, convection, GM mixing tensor, GM bolus velocity stream function, and GGL90 vertical diffusivity.

 Compiling and running offline passive tracer is similar to that for the flux-forced version of V4r4 (Wang et al., 2021).
-A few changes from those for the flux-forced V4r4 are listed below.
+A few changes from that for the flux-forced V4r4 are listed below.

 ### Forward passive tracer

 - Compile
-  - Use files in ``code_offline_ptracer`` for patch code instead of ``code`` for custom code
+  - Use files in ``code_offline_ptracer`` for patch code instead of ``code`` for custom code.
 - Run
   - Use ``namelist_offline_ptracer`` instead of ``namelist`` for input name list files
   - ECCO V4r4's 7-day mean circulation and mixing parameters are available at https://ecco.jpl.nasa.gov/drive/files/Version4/Release4/other/flux-forced/state_weekly.
 The fields are organized by variable (subdirectory).
 Download all variables (and keep the directory structure) to your local machine.
 When running the model, make them accessible to a run by linking all variables into your run directory.